techx/quill/README.md

 ## CI/CD and Automation

-### Lint, Build and Run
+### Build and Test

 `.github/workflows/build.yml` contains a Github Action for building and running the project.
 The only test currently run is to check that a GET request of `/login` returns a status code `200`.
 This should be expanded in future with thorough unit testing.
-The Github action spawns a Docker instance of MongoDB for the application to connect to and utilizes the NodeJS version as specified in the `.nvmrc` file.
+The Github action spawns a Docker instance of MongoDB for the application to connect to and utilizes the NodeJS version as specified in the `.nvmrc` file. *This action is run automatically on each push to any branch*.

-It also contains an action that will run ESLint on the project and report the errors individually.
+### Lint

+`.github/workflows/link.yml` contains a Github Action for linting the project.
+The action is currently using ESLint to achieve this with a *very* minimal ruleset (currently only checking for semi-colon rules).
+This should be modified to include an opinionated style checker such as [AirBnb's](https://github.com/airbnb/javascript). *This action is run automatically on each push to any branch*.

 ### Publish to Docker Hub

 `.github/workflows/dockerimage.yml` conatins a Github Action for building and publishing a Docker Image to the Docker Hub.
-The action takes the docker file at `.Dockerfile` and publishes it to the account specified in the Github Secrets.
+The action takes the docker file at `.Dockerfile` and publishes it to the account specified in the Github Secrets. *This action is run automatically on each merge to the `master` branch*

 **[The following secrets need to be added to the repository](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets)**